logandaniels/logandaniels.github.io/content/blog/making-progress-when-you-dont-know-anything.md

 ### Conclusion
 You'll note that everything I wrote above was mind-numbingly vague.
 I didn't mention any specifics, and it wasn't even really software engineering specific.

 And that's the power of this method!
 Even if you know diddly-squat about whatever everyone's talking about, you can ALWAYS ask "What do we need to do next?
 Who should do that?
 How quickly can they do it?" over and over until things move forward.
-It may require a lot of nudging, and an occasional escalation, but I promise you it will work.
+It may require a lot of nudging, and an occasional escalation, but I promise you it will work.[^2]

 And when you do this, people will be grateful.
 Because a lot of the time life is a swirling, confusing mess, and no one knows what's going on or what they can do to help, even if they badly want to.
 If you bring calmness and clarity to a situation, and help others identify the next baby step to take on a journey of a thousand miles: that is kindness.